KDE/digikam-doc/README.md

 - Coordinator will review the changes.
 - Coordinator can post comments in the Merge Request if something is wrong (aka DocBook compilation fails with the Continuous Integration).
 - Contributor must adjust, comment, or rebase changes accordignly with coordinator feedbacks.
-- When all is ready, coordinator process to merge changes in original repository.
+- When all is ready, coordinator merge changes in original repository.

-Later contributor can re-use the forked repository to rebase contents with original.
+Later, a contributor can re-use the forked repository to rebase contents with original.
 Forked repository will be up-to-date and contributor can create a new Merge Request with new changes to integrate in original repository.

 The git workflow is well [documented in KDE project](https://community.kde.org/Infrastructure/Git/Simple_Workflow).